DavePearce/Homepage/content/blog/XX_semantic_versioning.md

 ### Conclusion

 Well, that's enough for now!!
-If you're interested in this kind of thing, you should check out our [essay](https://whileydave.com/publications/ldp20/) which goes into way more detail.
+If you made it this far, then you should check out our [essay](https://whileydave.com/publications/ldp20/) which goes into way more detail.

 And finally, just to get you thinking, here are some crazy ideas that people are already thinking about: